In this section

 During the first war of Scottish Independence (1296 – 1328) the invading English army held the castle, but before the end of the century it was later recaptured by Scottish forces led by Sir William Wallace, who was immortalised in the film Braveheart.
 Lochleven Castle became one of only five castles to hold out against the English (during David II’s reign) at the time.

 Robert the Bruce moved part of the royal exchequer to Loch Leven.
 Bruce stayed here in 1313 and 1323 and was the first to use the castle as a prison.
 Evidently he had confidence in its security potential.

 King Robert II then visited the castle in 1369.

 In 1392, Lochleven Castle and estate lands were conveyed by Robert II to the Douglas family, in whose possession it remained for the next 300 years.

 In 1561, Mary Queen of Scots first visited Lochleven Castle as a guest of the owner, Sir William Douglas and it was at the castle she debated the Scottish Reformation with John Knox.
 She later returned to the castle as a prisoner between 1567 and 1568 and was forced to abdicate the throne in favour of her infant son, James VI during her captivity.
 Dramatically, she escaped across the loch and went into exile in England, never to return to Scotland again.

-The castle remained in the ownership of the Douglas family, Earls of Morton, until it was purchased by Sir William Bruce who used the castle as the eastern most focal part of his famous designed landscape.
+The castle remained in the ownership of the Douglas family, Earls of Morton, until it was purchased by Sir William Bruce who used the castle as the eastern most focal part of his famous designed landscape to create Kinross House.